 The career opportunity after the completion of BAMS is not only in India but also in foreign countries.
 Many organizations are working in the manufacturing and research field in abroad, requiring the professional in this field.

-The candidate having the BAMS (Bachelor of Ayurvedic Medicine and Surgery) degree is eligible to be called as a doctor and eligible to do Govt.
-Job and private practice.
+The candidate having the BAMS (Bachelor of Ayurvedic Medicine and Surgery) degree is eligible to be called as a doctor and eligible to do the private practice.

 Teaching field is also open for BAMS graduates.
 They can find employment in private and government ayurveda Institutes.

 The salary in the medical field is the benchmark for other job profiles in different field.
 Some universities provide the stipend around 40 thousand to 50 thousand per month to the post-graduate doctors in Ayurvedic field.
 In the job an Ayurvedic professional may get the salary from Rs.
-20,000 to Rs.
-50000 according the role and nature of his/her job profile.
+40,000 to Rs.80,000 (Approx) according the role and nature of his/her job profile.